New York prison break ends with shooting of second fugitive

 The manhunt for the pair had scoured a remote, heavily wooded area where law enforcement agents worked around the clock in scorching weather and driving rain using infrared devices and listening posts.

-The New York Daily News published on Sunday what it said was a photograph of the pair walking in sunlit woods, taken by a trail camera, while they were on the run on Wednesday.
+The New York Daily News published on Sunday what it said was an exclusive photograph of the pair walking in sunlit woods, taken by a trail camera, while they were on the run on Wednesday.
 In the picture, one of them appears to be holding a shotgun or rifle.

-Sweat’s DNA had been found on a pepper shaker, about a mile from where Matt was shot, which he apparently used in an effort to throw tracking dogs off the scent, D‘Amico said.
+Sweat’s DNA had been found on a pepper shaker, about a mile from where Matt was shot, in an effort to throw tracking dogs off the scent, D‘Amico said.

-Sweat had been serving a life sentence without parole since 2003 for killing a New York sheriff’s deputy.
+Sweat had been serving a life sentence without parole in 2003 for killing a New York sheriff’s deputy.

 Matt was convicted in the 1997 torture, murder and dismemberment of his boss in Tonawanda, New York.
 After he apparently fired a shot at a passing motorist on Friday, officers spotted and confronted him outside a cabin.